sykulamarlena/todo-list-app/README.md

 ## Features:
 1. Ability to add, edit and remove todo item.
+2. Added todo item should have not empty title.
-2. Ability to mark todo item as completed.
+3. Ability to mark todo item as completed.
-3. Ability to list all todo items.
+4. Ability to list all todo items.
-4. Ability to search through todo item title and description.
+5. Ability to search through todo item title and description.
-5. Ability to filter todo item by status (all, completed, incompleted).
+6. Ability to filter todo item by status (all, completed, incompleted).

 Todo item contain:
 - title,